 - Dash of Pepper

 - Dash of Nutmeg

 - Dash of Cayenne Pepper

-- Dice potatoes and set in bowl of water for about ten minutes.
-Heat oil in frying pan, then add potatoes.
+Dice potatoes and set in a bowl of water for about ten minutes.
+Heat oil in a frying pan, then adds potatoes.
 Cook for about 10 minutes, stirring to make sure the potatoes do not stick to the bottom of the pan.
 Add in the seasoning and ham, continue to cook another five minutes.
 Add in the seasoning and liquids, stirring to ensure good coverage.
 Cook about two more minutes, then serve.